renanvaz/assetfy/README.md

 ### Features

-- Acept filters
+- Acept filters.
-- Acept color effects
+- Acept color effects.
-- SpriteSheets is generated with a retangle paking algorithm
+- SpriteSheets is generated with a retangle paking algorithm.
-- Assetfy self implementation of a MovieClip Class API
+- Assetfy has a self implementation of a MovieClip Class API.
-- Simple API usage
+- Simple API usage.

 You can convert the MovieClip to any formats: